-The British government are commonly praised for passing the Slave Trade Act in 1807, prohibiting the trading of human slaves in the British Empire.
+The British government are commonly praised for passing the Slave Trade Act in 1807, prohibiting the trade of human slaves in the British Empire.
 European imposed slavery had resulted in the transportation of millions of Africans to labour in plantations setup within new found European colonies in the Americas, West Indies and Asia.

 Now what is not more well known is what happened next.

 Slavery continued in practice and it was not until 1833 when the Slavery Abolition Act was passed that it became illegal.
 However Slave owners (not slaves) were compensated by the British government.
 “The Act provided for payments to slave-owners.
 The amount of money to be spent on the payments was set at “the Sum of Twenty Million Pounds Sterling”.
 Under the terms of the Act, the British government raised £20 million (£16.5 billion in 2013 pounds, when calculated as wage values) to pay out for the loss of the slaves as business assets to the registered owners of the freed slaves.
 In 1833, £20 million amounted to 40% of the Treasury’s annual income or approximately 5% of the British GDP (5% of the British GDP in 2016 was around £100 billion).
 To finance the payments, the British government had to take on a £15 million loan, finalised on 3 August 1835, with banker Nathan Mayer Rothschild and his brother-in-law Moses Montefiore.”(1)